sparkflows/sparkflows-docs/docs/rest-api/rest-api-python/python-cli-script.rst

 CLI Python Scripts
 =================

-The Python scripts in the repo below allow users to interact with Fire REST API's.
+The Python scripts in the repo below allow users to interact with Fire REST APIs.

 https://github.com/sparkflows/fire-tools/tree/main/rest-api-scripts

 Generating Access Token
 -------------------------

-For interacting with Fire REST API's access token is required.
+For interacting with Fire REST APIs access token is required.
 The steps to generate the same can be found in the page below:

 https://docs.sparkflows.io/en/latest/rest-api/rest-api-authentication/acquire-token-curl.html